Ihre Katze uriniert viel? Das steckt dahinter

 Increased urination is called polyuria, and increased thirst is called polydipsia.
 Whether frequent urination causes increased thirst or increased thirst causes increased urination depends on the underlying cause.
 In healthy cats, the body constantly measures the fluid content and electrolyte concentration in the blood.
 If it detects an imbalance, it initiates appropriate measures.

 If there is too little fluid in the blood, signals are sent to the brain that activate the feeling of thirst.
 The cat drinks and thus balances out the imbalance.
-In addition, the antidiuretic hormone is released, which tells the kidneys to excrete less water.
+The antidiuretic hormone is also released, which tells the kidneys to excrete less water.
 The result is less fluid loss and more concentrated urine.
 This can also be visually determined by the color of the urine: if it is darker, the body may be trying to conserve fluid.
 If there is too much fluid in the blood, the body excretes the excess through increased urination.

 If the part of the brain responsible for thirst is not working properly, the cat may feel thirsty even though the body is sufficiently supplied with water.
-As a result, the cat will urinate more.
-However, the cause of increased thirst and increased urination is less often a disorder of the brain than a disease of the urinary tract or metabolism.
+As a result, the cat will also urinate more.
+However, the cause of increased thirst and increased urination is less often a disorder in the brain than a disease of the urinary tract or metabolism.

 Reasons why your cat urinates a lot